Pathways

 Selection

 Coaches observe gymnasts during regular lessons.
-There's no application — selection happens organically as coaches identify potential.
-They're looking at current skill, attitude, learning pace, and commitment.
+There is no application.
+Selection happens organically as coaches identify potential, looking at current skill, attitude, learning pace and commitment.

-If your child is selected, you'll receive an email about next steps — either a trial session or an invitation to Development Squad.
+If your child is selected, you will receive an email about next steps, either a trial session or an invitation to Junior Squad.

 Trials

-Trials last 1–2 hours and give coaches a chance to see how gymnasts perform in a structured environment.
-You'll hear back within 1–2 weeks with an outcome and feedback either way.
+Trials last one to two hours and give coaches a chance to see how gymnasts perform in a structured environment.
+You will hear back within one to two weeks with an outcome and feedback either way.

 What coaches assess:

-All gymnasts—recreational and squad—compete in our in-club competitions against talented gymnasts from our 3 affiliated clubs: SWL Gymnastics, Fulham Gymnastics, and Apex Gymnastics.
-These events build confidence, experience, and competitive skills in a supportive environment.
+All gymnasts, recreational and squad alike, compete in our in-club competitions against gymnasts from SWL Gymnastics, Fulham Gymnastics and Apex Gymnastics.
+It gives every child a chance to perform, build confidence and experience competition in a supportive setting.

 When can gymnasts compete externally?